-2030 and 2034 Winter Games bid timeline: Counting down to the IOC’s decision on another Olympics for Utah
+Will Salt Lake City host the 2034 Winter Games?
+Here's a timeline of the 2030/2034 bid

-While the final vote of the full International Olympic Committee membership won’t come until next July, leaders of the Switzerland-based organization agreed in late November to advance Salt Lake City to the next phase of the new, less formal selection process.
+A final vote of the full International Olympic Committee membership won’t come until July 24, celebrated as Pioneer Day in Utah, but leaders of the Switzerland-based organization agreed in late November to advance Salt Lake City to the next phase of the new, less formal selection process.

-Both Salt Lake City and France’s French Alps bid to host the 2030 Winter Games were moved to what’s known as targeted dialogue, where details including financial guarantees from governments and the contract with the IOC to host are worked out.
+Both Salt Lake City and France’s French Alps bid to host the 2030 Winter Games were moved to what’s known as targeted dialogue, where details including financial guarantees from governments and the contract with the IOC to host are worked out, and the proposed locations are examined in-person by IOC members, executives and sports officials.

 The decision by the IOC Executive Board was celebrated in Salt Lake City, the site of the 2002 Winter Games.
-Utah leaders have been pursing another Olympics for more than a decade.
+Utah has been pursing another Olympics for more than a decade.

-It wasn’t that long ago that this was supposed to be the year when the IOC would settle on a site for the 2030 Winter Games, based on bids from Salt Lake City; Sapporo, Japan; and Vancouver, Canada.
+It wasn’t that long ago that 2023 was supposed to be the year when the IOC would settle on a site for the 2030 Winter Games, based on bids from Salt Lake City; Sapporo, Japan; and Vancouver, Canada.

 But IOC leaders decided in December 2022 to upend an announced timeline that had already repeatedly shifted, putting off a pick and reviving the possibility that hosts for both the 2030 and 2034 Winter Games may be named together.